giovannellilab/data-release-handling/README.md

-This repository cotains three scripts for easing common practices in day-t-day routine.
-Uploading of raw readds to a server to be ready for GEOMOSAIC setup, collection and gathering of basic statistics regarding results obtained after running geomosaic and distribution of newly released sequences from a common folder based on our sample_database.
+This repository cotains 3 scripts for easing common practices in day-t-day routine:
+- Uploading of raw reads to a server for GEOMOSAIC setup ```geomosaic_uploader.py```,
+- collection and gathering of basic statistics results obtained after running geomosaic,  ```geomosaic_statistics.py```
+- distribution of newly released sequences from a common folder based on our sample_database.

 ### CREATE CONDA ENV